kailash-manasarovar/statement/docs/timeline/2024/may.md

 ## My speech at Let Women Speak Madrid

-- On Saturday 11th May, I give a speech at the Let Women Speak event in Madrid:
+- On Saturday 11th May, I give a speech at the Let Women Speak event in Madrid.
+- I'm wearing my body cam.

 [![Let Women Speak in Madrid](../../content/images/let-women-speak-speech.jpg)](https://youtu.be/l9X6o11IwBc?t=1988)